kylenberube/Hash-Generator-PS/README.md

 $hashAlgorithm = Read-Host "Choose hash algorithm (SHA256 or MD5)"
 ```

-The script then checks if the selected algorothim is valid and then generates the has value for the file
+The script then checks if the selected algorothim is valid and then generates the hash value for the file
 ``` powershell
  if ($hashAlgorithm -eq "SHA256" -or $hashAlgorithm -eq "MD5") {
 $hashResult = Get-FileHash -Path $filePath -Algorithm $hashAlgorithm